djouallah/aemo_fabric/README.md

 7- run notebook 3 to create a new Direct Lake semantic model that uses the existing import mode

-8- run notebook 4 to have the data updated every 5 minutes ( add a schedule to keep updated )
+8- run notebook 4 to have the data updated every 5 minutes ( add a schedule to keep it updated )